Understanding the ACS Server Deployment

 In an ACS deployment, only one instance serves as an ACS primary, which provides the configuration capabilities and serves as the source for replication.

-On an ACS primary server, you can set up all the system configurations required for an ACS deployment except that you configure licenses and local certificates individually for each ACS secondary server.
+On an ACS primary server, you can set up all the system configurations that are required for an ACS deployment.
+However you must configure licenses and local certificates individually for each ACS secondary server.

 Except the primary server, all the other instances function as a secondary server.

 A secondary ACS server receives all the system configurations from the primary server except that you need to configure the following on each secondary server: